 At the same time, however, durable solutions for the long-term displaced remain elusive.
 Of the 10.4 million refugees under UNHCR’s mandate, 7.1 million (or more than two-thirds) are living in protracted situations.
 Voluntary repatriation of refugees to countries of origin has declined markedly from the peak of 2.4 million in 2002 to 532,000 in 2011.
 Integration of refugees in countries of asylum is very limited, with resolution of a refugee’s status through permanent residency or citizenship very rare in the main countries of asylum.
 Many refugees are left without legal permission to remain in the country of asylum and/or are living with the constant fear that they will be returned to their country of origin before it is safe to do so.

 In 2011, only 0.7% of the world’s refugees were resettled and some refugee populations (including some of the largest in the world) had almost no access at all to resettlement.
 Resettlement needs continue to far outstrip available places: UNHCR has identified over 180,000 people as being in urgent need of resettlement in 2013, yet the number of resettlement places offered by governments to UNHCR will only be around 85,000.
-As a result of the continuing abuse of people in countries of origin and the extremely limited durable solutions for refugees in many countries of asylum, refugees and asylum seekers are, in increasing numbers, travelling further in search of protection.
+As a result of the continuing abuse of people in countries of origin and the extremely limited durable solutions for refugees in many countries of asylum, refugees and people seeking asylum are, in increasing numbers, travelling further in search of protection.

 RCOA’s community consultations drew hundreds of people who have lived and still have immediate family members in countries of origin for refugees and in many of the principal countries of asylum in Africa, Asia and the Middle East.
 Among the main concerns raised were corruption and violence in origin and asylum countries, the need for greater support for countries hosting large populations and the integrity and accessibility of UNHCR application and resettlement processes in some countries.